Evidence for quark-matter cores in massive neutron stars

-The above procedure is used to construct individual EoSs by choosing $N = 3,4,5$, and then randomly picking values for the matching points $\mu_i$, speeds of sound $c_i$ and the pQCD parameter $X_\text{pQCD}$ (see \cite{Fraga:2013qra} for the definition).
-The parameter values are taken from uniform distributions $\mu_{i} \in [\mu_{\text{CET}}, 2.6 \, \mathrm{GeV}]$, ${c_{s}^{2}}_{i} \in (0,1)$, $X_\text{pQCD} \in [1,4]$, in addition to which we choose roughly the same number of the ``hard'' or ``soft'' nuclear EoSs of \cite{Hebeler:2013nza}.
-We in addition vary the extreme EoSs in the $\epsilon$, $p$ plane within each $c_s^2$ band plotted in our paper, to ensure that we satisfactorily probe the size of these regions.
-This leads to the ensemble studied in our paper, which consists of approximately 570.000 individual EoSs.
-Roughly 160.000 EoSs fulfill the astrophysical constraints described in the main text of which approx.~70.000 EoSs contain at least one first order phase transition, defined as in Sec.
-IV above.
+The above procedure is used to construct individual EoSs by choosing $N = 3,4,5$, and then randomly picking values for the matching points $\mu_i$, speeds of sound $c_i$, and the pQCD parameter $X_\text{pQCD}$\cite{Fraga:2013qra}.
+The parameter values are taken from uniform distributions $\mu_{i} \in [\mu_{\text{CET}}, 2.6 \, \mathrm{GeV}]$, ${{c_{s}^{2}}_{i} \in (0,1)}$, $X_\text{pQCD} \in [1,4]$, in addition to which we choose roughly the same number of the ``hard'' or ``soft'' nuclear EoSs of ref.~\cite{Hebeler:2013nza}.
+Finally, we vary the extreme EoSs in the $\epsilon$, $p$ plane within each $c_s^2$ band plotted in our paper, to ensure that we satisfactorily probe the size of these regions.
+This leads to the ensemble studied above, which consists of approximately 570,000 individual EoSs.
+Roughly 160,000 of these fulfill the astrophysical constraints described in the main text, while approx.~70,000 of the allowed EoSs contain at least one first order phase transition.
+We have carefully made sure that these ensemble sizes are sufficiently high, so that our results are stable with respect to increasing the number of EoSs.

+{Finally, we note that while the interpolation method described above is genuinely new, a number of related articles have recently appeared, in which the NS matter EoS has been constructed starting from the speed of sound\cite{Tews:2018chv,Tews:2018kmu,Greif:2018njt,Baym:2019iky,Bai:2019jtl,Bai:2019jqo}.
+While most of these works introduce a nontrivial ansatz function for the quantity, thus being more restrictive than our approach, in ref.~\cite{Tews:2018chv}\ the speed of sound is allowed to behave in a more general way.
+The main difference between the EoS bands constructed in this reference and our current work originates from our high-density pQCD constraint, which effectively forces the EoS to be softer at high densities.}